shadowystupidcoder/Newest-Raydium-LP-Remove-FAST-and-SPL-TOKEN-CREATION-BUNDLER.-EASY-SOL-TOKEN./README.md

 ## CPMMoo8L3F4NbTegBCKVNunggL7H1ZpdTHKxQB5qKP1C

+## Easily remove Liquidity from the newest Solana Raydium CPMM program.
+No market ID required.
+(All new pools created by the frontend use this now so the old code for v4 wont work anymore).

 Disclaimer I take a small fee.
 This script probably wont work unless youre removing most of the LP from a pool.

 1. npm install